-Council recognises the correlation between the collection of rainwater and the demand on reticulated water supplies, and the potential for benefits in reducing wastage of treated water, environmental benefits and increased resilience.
+Council recognises the correlation between the collection of rainwater and the demand on reticulated water supplies.
 Council remains open to considering means of encouraging the uptake of rainwater collection systems throughout the district.

 7.4 Demand Impacts on Assets

 Overall implications for the network of continual demand for improvement in levels of service tied to an effectively static population are: